 How to Make Baked Crispy Thighs

-The secret of making crispy and juicy chicken thighs is to choose bone-in and skin on.
+The secret to making crispy and juicy chicken thighs is to choose bone-in and skin-on.
 When baked at a higher temperature, the skin crips up nicely, and the bone brings so much flavor while keeping the meat moist.
 Here are a few steps you should follow to get the best results:

-- Make sure you wash and pat dry the chicken with clean paper towels before Seasoning just as I show in this video.
+- Prepare the chicken: Make sure you wash and pat dry the chicken with clean paper towels before Seasoning just as I show in this video.
 This will prevent the chicken from getting soggy instead of crispy.

 - Generously drizzle with olive oil and rub your favorite chicken seasonings on both sides.

-- Once done, serve warm with your favorite side dish.
+- Serve: Once done, serve warm with your favorite side dish.
 Enjoy!

 The best way to tell if your chicken is done and safe to eat is by using a meat thermometer.
 Insert it in the thickest part of the meat without touching the bone.
 165F is the safe internal temperature you should aim for.

 However, If you don’t have a meat thermometer, bake the meat until all the juices that come from the chicken are run clear and not pink around the bone.

 Here are some recommended guidelines for baking bone-in chicken thighs:

 - 375°F/ 190°C – 45-50 minutes